decentraland/catalyst-owner/README.md

 * EMAIL: Needed to handle the TLS certificates.
 For example, you will be notified when they are about to expire.
 * CONTENT_SERVER_STORAGE: The path to the directory where the content will be stored.
 * CATALYST_URL: The public domain of the node.
 For example `https://peer.decentraland.org`.
+It is really important that you add `https://` at the beginning of the URL.

 ## Running your Catalyst